Michael0x2a/impo/README.md

 4. Fixed-sized arrays
 5. Static type checking (with type inference -- only function signatures and fields require type annotations)

-The language enforces the following conventions:

-1. Function and method names should be `lower_camel_case`
-2. Class names should be `UpperCamelCase`
-3. Fields and methods that are intended to be private must be prefixed with an underscore.

 Some unusual aspects of this language include: